PlagueHO/CosmosDB/docs/CosmosDB.md

 ### [New-CosmosDbContext](New-CosmosDbContext.md)

-Create a context object containing the information required to connect to a CosmosDB.
+Create a context object containing the information required to connect to a Cosmos DB.

 ### [New-CosmosDbDatabase](New-CosmosDbDatabase.md)

-Create a new database in a CosmosDB account.
+Create a new database in a Cosmos DB account.

 ### [New-CosmosDbDocument](New-CosmosDbDocument.md)

-Create a new document for a collection in a CosmosDB database.
+Create a new document for a collection in a Cosmos DB database.

 ### [New-CosmosDbInvalidArgumentException](New-CosmosDbInvalidArgumentException.md)